 Draw what you love.

-Drawing and painting is supposed to be fun.
+Drawing and painting are supposed to be fun.
 So why not just draw things that are fun to you?

 Like the Avengers (doesn’t everyone?)?
 Cool!
 Draw them.